Ken Griffey Jr. Rookie Card and Minor League Card Guide

 The card helped launch Upper Deck in their debut set and, over the course of Griffey’s career, the momentum continued to build.
 While graded copies at the top of the scale can still bring in significant values, the card has suffered from a large supply.
 It’s a common story from the era.
 Everyone started buying cards thinking they could get rich off of them 30 or 40 years down the road.
 That led to massive print runs that today’s market simply can’t handle.

-But don’t let that take away from the beauty and importance of Griffey’s infectious smile captured on this classic card.
+But don’t let that take away from the beauty and importance of the infectious smile captured on the 1989 Upper Deck Ken Griffey Jr. Rookie Card, a true hobby classic.